-This map was used in the Topographical Dictionary and in A New British Atlas (published 1833 to 1836), but this copy is probably from the Topographical Dictionary.
+This map was used in the Topographical Dictionary and in A New British Atlas (published 1833 to 1836); as this copy is an identical map to that in the Topographical Dictionary (published in 1833) except that is lacking the map date of 1830 shown on the one in that, and it has only one fold line rather than the two in 1830, this one is probably from the New British Atlas.
 See Hall's Map Publisher page.

 There is a table of Hundreds, with their numbers printed on the map; in this case the individual Hundreds are colour-washed, but all roads are uncoloured.
 The title appears in a rectangular cartouche, with underneath it Engraved by Sidy Hall.